rolldown/rolldown/crates/rolldown/tests/esbuild/importstar/export_self_as_namespace_es6/bypass.md

 # Reason
-1. cjs module lexer can't recognize esbuild interop pattern
+1. rolldown generates module namespace object in the bottom if possible.
 # Diff
 ## /out.js
 ### esbuild